 We just want you to know that, as a editorial team that cares and sees every probate each year across the country, we are seeing this happen and are a bit concerned.
 We are worried.
 We understand that the music is an important part of your probate recap videos but please if nothing else, use the clean version of the song or the instrumental when creating it.
 If you want to go crazy hard with the music, do it in your stroll videos, not the probates.
 Your school administration sees these probate videos and it is not a good look for you or your org if there is cursing, talk about committing felonies and the objectification of women all over the place in the most important videos of your undergrad involvement in your org.

-Just keeping it 100% with ya’ll, we are for the most part still going to post the videos because we are a digital reflection of what is going on on yards across the country but we want it to be known that we cringe every time we see this editing choice made and will not promote these videos the same way we promote other ones.
+Just keeping it 100% with ya’ll, we are for the most part still going to post thesr videos because we are a digital reflection of what is going on on yards across the country but we want it to be known that we cringe every time we see this editing choice made and will not promote these videos the same way we promote other ones.
+Do not be surprised or mad if onece you submit the video, we simply reply with a link to this article.
 We reflect you and your decisions, this is now up to the individuals who are making these video to decide.

 WatchTheYard.com Editorial Staff